 - Purchased DEKALB Genetics Corporation – Largest distributor of genetically modified agricultural seeds, with corn at the top of the list.

 Have you had enough yet?
-Well take a deep breath because the real scary part is about to be revealed!
+Well, take a deep breath because the really scary part is about to be revealed!